-In the event of the emergency services being called, a member of the Admin staff OR another member of staff, should wait by the school delivery gate and guide the emergency vehicle into the school.
+In the event of the emergency services being called, a member of the Admin staff OR another member of staff, should wait by the access road to the school, from Upper Woodcote Road and guide the emergency vehicle into the school.
 Children should be kept in their classrooms where possible or on the playground so they are not aware of the vehicle arriving.